paulscherrerinstitute/ecmccfg/hugo/content/manual/knowledgebase/host.md

 ### latency issues / lost frames

-High latency, more than 10% of the ethercat cycle time, can in worse case result, in lost ethercat frames, which of course is not an ideal situation.
+High latency, more than 30% of the ethercat cycle time, can result in lost ethercat frames, which means data are lost.
 High latency of the ecmc_rt thread can be related to:
 1. The generic device driver is used
 2. High load on system
 3. ...